 Erasmus has developed beyond an educational programme - it has acquired the status of a social and cultural phenomenon.
 It gives many European university students their first chance to live and thrive abroad.
 Around 3 million students have benefited from Erasmus since its introduction in 1987.

 For further information on the current Erasmus+ programme, please visit the following pages:

 - Outgoing students: Information for Oxford students on Erasmus study exchanges and traineeships.

 - Incoming students: Details for students from other universities on coming to Oxford.

 - Staff teaching: Advice for academic staff on the Erasmus teaching opportunities available.

 - Staff training: Advice for administrative staff on the Erasmus training opportunities available.

 - Information for departments: Guidance on the Erasmus programme and departmental involvement.

 UK referendum on its membership of the European Union

-The University does not yet know whether access to the Erasmus+ programme will be available for mobility taking place in academic years after 2017-18, as this depends on the impact of the result of the UK referendum on its membership of the EU.
+The University does not yet know whether access to the Erasmus+ programme will be available for years abroad taking place in academic years after 2018-19, as this depends on the impact of the result of the UK referendum on its membership of the EU.
 Information regarding the Erasmus+ programme will be updated on this page as soon as it is announced.
 You may also wish to refer to our dedicated webpage for details on the wider impact of the result of the referendum.